Distinguishing binary neutron star from neutron star-black hole mergers with gravitational waves: Method and Results

 \subsection{Hierarchical Mixture Model}

-Besides treating each event individually, we also employ a hierarchical approach~\cite{2004AIPC..735..195L} to measure the ratio of NSBHs to BNSs in a population and infer the NS radius.
-The inferred radii follow a common underlying distribution which we model with a mixture model with two gaussian components and the likelihood
+{The single event analysis allows for a high confidence identification/exclusion of NSBHs with a small number of events, however the analysis is only for identification purpose.
+In order to further measure the ratio of NSBHs to BNSs in a population and infer the NS radius we employ a hierarchical approach~\citep{2004AIPC..735..195L}}\cg{.} The inferred radii follow a common underlying distribution which we model with a mixture model with two gaussian components and the likelihood

 The first gaussian component models the BNSs with a common radius $R_1$, while the second gaussian component models the NSBHs.
 We use a prior on $R_1$ that is uniform in $[10-14]$ km; for $R_2$ we use a uniform prior in $[R_1-10,R_1-3]$ since the inferred radii from NSBHs are smaller than the corresponding radii from BNSs.
 The parameter $A$ is the ratio of NSBHs to BNSs so we use a uniform prior in $[0,1]$.
 We assume that the rate ratio does not evolve with redshift, a reasonable assumption for low-mass binaries detected by second generation detectors.